iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Configure Multi-Cluster Connection

-To enable the IOMesh CSI driver to connect to multiple IOMesh clusters, you need to configure a `ConfigMap` containing connection information for each IOMesh cluster.
+To enable the IOMesh CSI driver to connect to multiple IOMesh clusters, you need to create a `ConfigMap` containing connection information for each IOMesh cluster.

 **Procedure**

-1. Create `ConfigMap` for the first IOMesh cluster.
+1. Create a `ConfigMap` for the first IOMesh cluster.

     Create a YAML config `iomesh-csi-configmap.yaml` with the following content.
 Then apply the YAML config to generate `ConfigMap`.